🎉Grand Opening: June 2026

 Vertical Root Fracture

-This type of crack begins at the root and extends upward towards the chewing surface.
-Vertical root fractures often produce minimal symptoms initially, which means they may go unnoticed until the surrounding bone or gum becomes infected.
+This type of crack begins at the root and extends upward.
+It may produce minimal symptoms initially, which can make early detection more challenging.
+These fractures are sometimes only identified when surrounding bone or gum tissue becomes affected.

 Understanding Tooth Anatomy: Why Cracks Matter